laliberte/cdb_query/docs/install.rst

 To check whether you have those installed, you should ask yourself the following questions:

 * Do you have a `myproxy` manager?
-Our experience suggests the best and easiest way to obtain a `myproxy` manager is through the ``myproxy`` package available on most Linux distributions.
+Our experience suggests that the best and easiest way to obtain a `myproxy` manager is through the ``myproxy`` package available on most Linux distributions.

     * It is easily installed by a system administrator with::